Last Updated on

 Requirements vary per profession so before starting the online renewal application, make sure that you have all the requirements needed to renew your license.
 One of the most important requirements is your earned CPD units.

-2. Go to PRC’s official website to start your online application.
+2. Go to PRC’s official website to start your online renewal.

-Go to the official website of PRC – LERIS and start the online renewal application process.
+Go to the official website of PRC – LERIS to start the online renewal application process.
 If the website’s down or under maintenance, you can just visit the site again at some other time.
+Alternatively, you may try to access mirror sites in this link and this link.

 3. Log in or create an account if you don’t have one yet.